uhlerlab/image2reg/user_demo.md

 3. The input images you provide will be copied in the designated directories, i.e. the chromatin images are copied to ``test_data/UNKNOWN/images/raw/plate`` and the segmentation masks are copied to ``test_data/UNKNOWN/images/raw/plate``.

 > [!WARNING]
 > Please do not interrupt the download of the data directories and their extraction, i.e. unzipping.
 This could result in corrupt files which will break the demo application.
-If you encounter any problems indicating that some files were not found, please remove the ``test_data`` or the ``demo`` directory and restart the as described in above.
+If you encounter any problems indicating that some files were not found, please remove the ``test_data`` and if existing the ``demo`` directory located in the cloned image2reg repository.
+Once you have removed these directories please restart the demo as described in above.
+If any issues persist, please consult the Troubleshooting section below.

+>[!WARNING]
 > All contents in the directories ``test_data/UNKNOWN/images/raw/plate`` and ``test_data/UNKNOWN/images/unet_masks/plate`` are deleted before the new data is copied.

 #